ros-controls/joss_paper/paper.md

 Finally, `control_msgs` provides ROS messages used in most controllers offered in `ros_controllers`.

 `ros_control` was conceptualized by Sachin Chitta at Willow Garage Inc. and initial design and implementation was done by Sachin Chitta (then at Willow Garage), Wim Meussen, Vijay Pradeep and Eitan Marder-Epstein (then at HiDOF) before being released open-source.

+`ros_control` is released as binary packages with each new version of ROS, source code is hosted at the [ros-controls](https://github.com/ros-controls) Github organization.

 # Robots using `ros_control`